profimedica/SmartTemplates-VSCode-Extension/ReadMe.txt

 	npm install -g vsce
 	vsce publish

-× NODE_PATH matches the npm root
-npm global root value is not in your NODE_PATH
+Ã— NODE_PATH matches the npm root npm global root value is not in your NODE_PATH

 [Info]